Mohamad Haidar

-Mohamad Faouzi Haidar (محمد فوزي حيدر, /apc-LB/; born 8 November 1989) is a Lebanese professional footballer who plays as a winger or attacking midfielder for club Ahed and captains the Lebanon national team.
+Mohamad Faouzi Haidar (محمد فوزي حيدر, /apc-LB/; born 8 November 1989) is a Lebanese professional footballer who plays as a winger or attacking midfielder for club Nejmeh.

 Coming through the youth system, Haidar began his senior career in 2008 at hometown club Tadamon Sour, before moving to Safa in 2011.
 After two seasons Haidar moved abroad, first to Al-Ittihad and Al-Fateh in Saudi Arabia, then to Amanat Baghdad in Iraq.
 He returned to Safa in 2015, before joining Ahed the following season.
+Haidar left in 2026, after winning several domestic titles and the 2019 AFC Cup, and moved to Nejmeh.

-Haidar represented Lebanon internationally since 2011, playing in the 2019 AFC Asian Cup, Lebanon's first participation through qualification.
+Haidar represented Lebanon internationally from 2011, playing in the 2019 AFC Asian Cup, Lebanon's first participation through qualification.
 He also played in the 2014, 2018, and 2022 FIFA World Cup qualifiers, and 2015 and 2019 AFC Asian Cup qualifiers.
+He retired in 2026.

 Club career

 Tadamon Sour

 Having joined their youth system in 2003, Haidar began his senior career for hometown club Tadamon Sour in 2008 in the Lebanese Premier League.